jrochkind/texts/search_compare/article.md

 * For records where it's available, you can ask for complete fulltext as HTML in the response.
 This is a fairly unique and interesting feature, although I have no particular ideas of how I might use it.
 * Peer-review limit is available, although it probably excludes lots of things that really are 'peer reviewed' but not annotated as such in EBSCO databases (not all databases may record this info).
-* While some extremely limited 'facet'-like functionality is available from the "GetCluster" API call, when you are cross-searching multiple databases the facets are limited -- and in all cases, they don't actually have facet counts.
+* While extremely limiting 'facet'-like functionality is available from the "GetCluster" API call, when you are cross-searching multiple databases the facets are limited -- and in all cases, they don't actually have facet counts.
 Oddly, the EBSCO native interface provides much better faceting support, even when searching across the same multiple databases; the API faceting functionality is _not_ equal to the native interface.
 * There is sufficiently granular citation metadata to create an OpenURL or export a citation, and it's rare that a record is missing proper data for these purposes (although it certainly happens).
 * API response does easily tell you if full text is available for a particular record on the EBSCO platform for your institution's licensed entitlements (and if in PDF or just fulltext), and provides a link to pass the user on to the EBSCO platform record-level page.
 (Links directly to PDF take an additional per-record API call to retrieve, which is inconvenient).
 * Abstracts are included.